samereberlin/PieChart-Component/README.md

-# PieChartComponent
+# PieChart-Component

-PieChartComponent is a simple ReactJS component designed to render simple Pie Charts (circular statistical graphics).
+PieChart-Component is a simple ReactJS component designed to render simple Pie Charts (circular statistical graphics).

 It was implemented for didactic reasons, therefore it is not yet ready for production (see [Next steps](#next-steps) section below).